 So after a few hours of research, here is everything you need to know about EQ pedals and if they are worth the money.

-In short, yes.
-EQ pedals are worth it.
+EQ pedals are definitely worth it.
 The ability to dial in many different guitar or bass tones with an EQ pedal, shape your amp’s tone, and also use it as a boost pedal makes an EQ pedal versatile and definitely worth getting for your rig.

 Before we talk all about the different things you can do with an EQ pedal, let’s first talk about one important subject — is an eq pedal even necessary, or can you do away with them.